fiveloop/BenchRestTest/README.md

 2013-12-21 18487.87<br />
 2013-12-22 18377.16<br />

 **Note:** While it certainly would have been very easy to make the output "fancier", the above example output follows the *exact* output requirements specified on the [Bench.co Rest Test](https://resttest.bench.co/) page.
 No more.
 No less.
 This was a conscious decision I made to avoid the phenomenon of [gold plating](https://en.wikipedia.org/wiki/Gold_plating_(project_management)).
-I assumed that [Bench](https://bench.co/) would be checking for that when reviewing the program!
+I assumed that [Bench](https://bench.co/) might be checking for that when reviewing the program! :smile:

 ## Unit Testing this Program